top of page

 Memories flooded Elric’s mind as if bursting through a dam.
 Cora.
 Cuauhtie.
 Kiyla.
 We was fightin’ dragon-bloods in the Brack.
 I gulped down air to burn ‘em…the spear got me.
 I blew up…I…AM dead.

 The registrar tore off a slip from the bottom of the file and handed it to Elric.
-“Exchange this requisition for some gear and report to Latham.”
+“Exchange this requisition for some gear and report to Colonel Latham.”

 With a thud of finality, the orange pudding slammed an inked stamp onto a parchment and slid the sheet into Elric’s file.
 “Next!”